MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 **Azure DevOps Services** | **TFS 2018** | **TFS 2017**

+Azure Artifacts supports publishing and consuming npm packages to Artifacts feeds and public registries.
 This quickstart will show you how to create your Azure Artifact feed, set up your ***.npmrc*** files to store your feed URLs and credentials, build your project and publish your npm package to your feed.

 ::: moniker range=">=tfs-2017 <= tfs-2018"